Industrial Economics, Incorporated

 Sustainability At IEc

-Founded in 2008, IEc’s Green Committee consists of employee volunteers who track the environmental impact of our facilities and operations and promote initiatives to reduce our impact.
+Founded in 2008, IEc’s Green Committee includes employees trained in GHG accounting who track the environmental impact of our facilities and operations and promote initiatives to reduce our impact.
 In accordance with IEc’s Sustainability Policy, we are committed to:

 • Pursuing alternative transportation, energy efficiency, waste minimization, and recycling measures in our workplace;